 Given the intense pressure to perform that young people are now subjected to, it is especially unfortunate that Rites of Passage rituals no longer exist.
 To some degree The Rock and Water Programme can be seen as a substitute for the guidance given in traditional Rites of Passage processes.
 The programme presents a safe path with clear values and standards.

 The aim of the programme is to build a Rock and Water Person.
 This is a person who is aware of their own qualities and who has the courage to follow their feelings, who is willing to discover their own path and who will be able to manage the responsibilities and challenges they encounter on their way through life.

-As boys have so much energy and more trouble with expressing themselves verbally, a psycho-physical didactic approach has been chosen.
-This means that skills are first introduced by way of physical exercises, after which a connection is made to social and mental skills.
-Starting from a strong physical basis, they set off along a path that leads to self-awareness and the insight that people are mutually connected in various ways.
+In the Rock and Water prgramme, skills are first introduced by way of physical exercises, after which a connection is made to social and mental skills.
+Starting from a strong physical basis, the children set off along a path that leads to self-awareness and the insight that people are mutually connected in various ways.